fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ### Type of Character
 Allen is a shotokan style character with a bit of a twist.
 His solid fireball and Dragon Punch (well, Rising Dragon) and generally good normals are supplemented with relatively easy and damaging loops using his Triple Break super to launch the opponent over and over as long as he has the meter.
 His command grab and Justice Fist, a super cancellable and high damaging move that's otherwise negative on hit(!) rounds him out and in general is a incredibly solid and accessible character.

-### 5 Minute Guide

-(if you don't know what the abbreviations mean, check the notation guide below.)

-Take Infinity as your deck, lets you gain 130% meter almost immediately, after doing 10 supers you get a rapidly regenerating super bar

-2LK, 2MP, 2MK, 5LK, 5MK are all good buttons to poke with.
-236P is a nice fireball.

-If someone is jumping in on you, either do 5HK or 623P.
-You can do 623P as you're getting up if someone is trying to hit you, you'll get combo'd for free if it's blocked.

-For combos, start off with light kicks or punches, move up to medium kicks or punches and then to hard kicks or punches.
-Easiest one is 2LK > 2MK > 2HK.

-If your combo lands, as long as you haven't done 2HK yet you can do 6MK and then immediately do 236236P to get a fireball super.
-This'll deal about 20% of their health in damage.

-If you do 236236K instead of 236236P in combos, you can catch the opponent on the way down with 421K and immediately do 236236K again.
-You can do this over and over as long as you have the meter.
-When you've done your last 236236K do 623P instead of 421K so that they can't hit you while Allen keeps posing.

 !!! success "Strengths"
-    - His projectile (Soul Force, 236P) and dragon punch (Rising Dragon, 623P) allows  for solid "Super Turbo" style play by zoning out the opponent with fireballs and catching their jumps with the uppercut move.
+    - His projectile (Soul Force, `236P`) and dragon punch (Rising Dragon, `623P`) allows  for solid "Super Turbo" style play by zoning out the opponent with fireballs and catching their jumps with the uppercut move.
     - Decent chip options with both Soul Force and Fire Force without having to use Gougi such as Berserker
     - Can consistently turn confirms into high damage with Triple Break loops, allowing him to easily cash out damage from his meter.
-    - Has both a dragon punch and his 5HK for anti airing
+    - Has both a dragon punch and his `5HK` for anti airing
     - Decent normals in general
     - His fireball game allows him to generate meter in the neutral very well.